Kenya client case studies in 2024

 - Within one week, Healy Consultants Group obtained the Certificate of Incorporation of the Kenyan subsidiary and emailed the same to our Client.

 - Subsequently Healy Consultants Group’s team submitted an application for the corporate and the new director’s tax numbers from the Kenya Revenue Authority and obtained the same within one week.

 - By early July 2020, Healy Consultants Group provided our Client with i) a Nairobi unified business permit and ii) proforma invoice conforming to Kenyan tax laws.

 Kenya multicurrency corporate bank account

-- Due to COVID-19 and the inability to travel, Healy Consultants Group PLC’s banking team negotiated with our Client’s bank and successfully waived the travel requirement.
+- Due to COVID-19 and the inability to travel, Healy Consultants Group’s banking team negotiated with our Client’s bank and successfully waived the travel requirement.
 Our Client was thus obligated to sign the bank forms in front of a public notary.

 - By early August 2020, our Client’s preferred bank reverted requesting our Client to sign an additional FATCA form in order for the bank’s compliance department to complete their due diligence review.

 - Following receipt of the new FATCA form, and within one week, our Client’s preferred bank sent the new corporate bank account numbers and a welcoming email directly to our Client.

 - Healy Consultants Group advised our Client on accounting and tax requirements and VAT obligations for their new Kenyan subsidiary.

 - In accordance with Kenya Companies Act, Healy Consultants Group as our Client’s Kenya company secretary, collated and kept safe all corporate documents including certificate of incorporation, M&AA, tax certificates and business license of our Client’s Kenyan company.